PayalUmraliya/PUCircluarProgressBar/README.md

 ## Features

 Circular Layout Slider: Add circular sliders to your app interface, allowing users to select values with a visually pleasing circular layout.
+This also provide the gradient color to the ring layer

 WhatsApp Story View: Implement a story view similar to WhatsApp, where users can swipe through stories with elegant animations and controls.

 ## OutPut